-When I started my first business (which this blog is a part of), I was broke, living with my parents and working a frustrating job.
+When I started my first business, I was broke, living with my parents and working a frustrating job.
 It was a no-brainer to go in the direction of starting my own business to be my own boss and take control of my time and earnings.

 When I first got started I thought it was going to be a piece of cake to make tons of money and I thought I’d be rolling it in within a few days.
 Boy was I wrong.
 Firstly, it took me a whole month to design and get a website up thinking it needed to be perfect, it took me about a week to work up the courage to call one lead and I was so afraid of spending money on advertising in case it didn’t work.
 On top of that, when I’d come home from my job, instead of working on my business I’d watch South Park and How I Met Your Mother.
 At the end of every week, I’d beat myself up because I hadn’t done any work in my business.

 You see, my business wasn’t going anywhere – no one told me it was going to be this hard.
 A few months later, I thought to myself that maybe I should start getting on the live company training calls and start reading the Personal Development program I got through the business.
 To my surprise, a couple of weeks after doing this I signed up my first person through the business and it was so much easier than what I thought.

 Over the next few months my business went up and down and I didn’t know why.
 I was also stop starting with getting on the training calls and doing my Personal Development program.
 Looking back on it now, I didn’t realise that my results in business where a direct reflection of my personal growth.
 When I fed my mind with new wisdom and knowledge (and applied it), my business grew.
 And when I didn’t work on myself, my business didn’t go anywhere.